annargrs/blog/_posts/2020/2019-04-16-reviewing-data.markdown

 > We got three positive reviews (4-4-3.5) for our recent #acl2020nlp short paper submission, but the meta-reviewer rejected it with this concluding statement: "Given the limited novelty of the idea and the fact that no new method is proposed, this is basically a 'resource paper'."
 {:/}

-Given that ACL 2019 had a dedicated "Resource and evaluation" area, it seems impossible that this kind of argument should even be made, much less considered acceptable in a review.

-To be clear, in principle, construction of resources adds knowledge in at least 3 ways:
+Given that ACL 2019 had a dedicated "Resource and evaluation" area, it seems impossible that this kind of argument should even be made, much less considered acceptable in a review!
+To be clear, construction of resources does add knowledge in at least 3 ways:

 - they are prerequisite to any knowledge obtainable from modeling;
 - in addition to the resource, there may be annotation guidelines or new data collection methodology;
 - iterative guidelines development based on annotation increases the knowledge of long-tail phenomena.

-## Myth 2: Resource papers are more appropriate for LREC or workshops
+### Myth 2: Resource papers are more appropriate for LREC or workshops

 Most *ACL conferences offer a dedicated "Resource and evaluation" track, yet the authors of resource papers are often advised to take their work to LREC or some thematic workshop instead.
 Again, let us borrow a quote from [Rachel Bawden's ACL 2019 review](https://rbawden.wordpress.com/2019/07/19/one-paper-nine-reviews/):